jekor/fsrest/README.markdown

 Let's break this down line by line:

- - The first line is a shebang that let's the shell know that this is a bash script.
+ 1. The first line is a shebang that lets the shell know that this is a bash script.
- - Next, we use `find` to find the highest comment number already in the directory (the current working directory is the directory that the resource is being POSTed to).
+ 2. Next, we use `find` to find the highest comment number already in the directory (the current working directory is the directory that the resource is being POSTed to).
- - The next line sets `new` to 1 greater than `largest`.
+ 3. The next line sets `new` to 1 greater than `largest`.
 If largest was empty (because there were no existing comments) it sets it to `1`.
- - Once we know the new comment number, we create it with `mkdir`.
+ 4. Once we know the new comment number, we create it with `mkdir`.
- - Finally, we store the body of the POST request into a file with the POSTed representation. fsrest sets the variable `FSREST_CONTENT_TYPE` to the POSTed content type with slashes converted to dots.
+ 5. Finally, we store the body of the POST request into a file with the POSTed representation. fsrest sets the variable `FSREST_CONTENT_TYPE` to the POSTed content type with slashes converted to dots.
 It also sets the variable `CONTENT_TYPE` to the unstranslated content type in case you need it.
- - We set the `POST` script to executable.
+ 6. We set the `POST` script to executable.
 If it's not executable, fsrest will not use it and will respond to `POST` requests with `405 Method Not Allowed`.

 ```
 $ curl -H "Content-Type: text/plain" -X POST -d "Hello, world." http://yoursite/comments